-Based on the analysis undertaken, the maximum runway length requirement is 4,016 metres for the A340-600, followed by 3,790 metres for the B747-400 and B767-300ER aircraft.
-However, these three aircraft are currently being phased out of most airline fleets.
+Based on the analysis undertaken, the maximum runway length requirement is 3,790 metres for the B747-400 and B767-300ER aircraft.
+However, these two aircraft are currently being phased out of the Boeing fleet.

-The heaviest Code F aircraft, the A380-800, requires a runway length of 3,544 metres based on maximum take-off weight operations and is therefore not a significant design constraint in considering the most appropriate runway length.
-A runway length of 3,700 metres will cater for the requirements of the A330-300, the B777-300ER (both Code E) and the B747-8 (Code F) aircraft and is considered the most appropriate length for the Stage 1 development and long-term planning of the airport.
+The heaviest Code F aircraft, the A380-800, only requires a runway length of 2,900 metres and is therefore not a significant design constraint in considering the most appropriate runway length.
+A runway length of 3,700 metres will cater for the requirements of the A330-300, the B777-300ER (both Code E) and the B747-800 (Code F) aircraft and is considered the most appropriate length for the Stage 1 development and long-term planning of the airport.

-A runway length of 3,700 metres would be constructed for Stage 1 development and would enable the airport to serve all domestic and international destinations within a radius of 8,000 nautical miles.
+A runway length of 3,700 metres would be constructed for Stage 1 and would enable the airport to serve all domestic and international destinations within a radius of 8,000 nautical miles.
 Figure 5-7 shows that, for the B777-300ER aircraft at maximum take-off weight, the proposed airport could serve international destinations including Dubai and mid-west USA.

-Figure 5-7 B777-300ER indicative range with Maximum Take-Off Weight
+Figure 5-7 - B777-300ER range with 100 per cent passenger load